 Before I could take my photography much further I immersed myself in Transcendental Meditation and went to live in an ashram for many years.
 I gave my camera to my brother and didn’t take pictures for many years.

 It wasn’t until 2003 that I purchased my first digital camera that I pursued my hobby again.
 By that time I was living in Fairfield, Iowa.
 My son was a toddler at the time and he was my primary subject.
 I think being passionate about a subject is one of the most important factors in creating compelling images and there is nothing like your own child for inspiration.

 Later I got my first DSLR, a Pentax, and began taking classes and photographing the local area.
 I still consider myself a novice.
 I take photographs primarily for myself, though I appreciate when anyone expresses joy or gets some meaning from my images.

-My favorite subject is trees.
+My favorite subject are trees, downtown Fairfield and rural Iowa.
 The photographs presented here are from 2007 to the present.

 © Guy Harvey Photography 2004-2022.
 All rights reserved.